neetohq/timezones/js/README.md

 2. className: Custom classes that can be added to the component.
 3. onChange: Function to be called when the timezone selector changes.
 4. position: Position in which the selector should open in.
 Available options: `top`, `bottom`.
 Default position is `bottom`.
+5. onHourFormatChange: Function to be called when the time format changes.

 ```js
 import { NeetoTimezoneSelector } from "@neetohq/timezones";